bellabzhu/mesto-react/README.md

-# Проект mesto на React
+# Project "Mesto" on React.js

 ### **About**
 This is the place where you can see other peoples photo-cards, like them and upload your own.
 You can change the name and avatar if you want. <br>